maybeec/sit/README.md

 # Sit
-Sit (Search It) is text in file search tool for string replacements
+Sit (Search it) is text in file search tool for string replacements